sleemanj/ESP8266_Simple/README.md

 Usage
 --------------------------

 Open the HelloWorld example, it really is as simple as can be.
+Also provided is an HTTP Server example.

 Caveats
 --------------------------

 Not multi-threaded, you can request or serve one thing at a time.

 Only SoftwareSerial is supported currently, although I will eventually make it work with HardwareSerial as well probably.

 This is all very experimental.

 Patches Welcome